pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/PreparingDatabase.md

 }
 ```

-And if using something besides UIKit or SwiftUI, then simply set the
+And if using something besides UIKit or SwiftUI, then simply set the `defaultDatabase` as early as
-``Dependencies/DependencyValues/defaultDatabase`` as early as possible in the application's
+possible in the application's lifecycle.
-lifecycle.

 It is also important to prepare the database in Xcode previews.
 This can be done like so: